Knlsharma/blog/2019-03-11-Image Processing .md

 Digital Image Processing means processing digital image by means of a digital computer.
 We can also say that it is a use of computer algorithms, in order to get enhanced image either to extract some useful information.

-> Technical Def " An _image_ is defined as a two-dimensional function,F(x,y), where x and y are _spatial coordinates_, and the a_mplitude of F_ at any pair of coordinates (x,y) is called the intensity of that image at that point.
-When x,y, and amplitude values of F are finite, we call it a **_digital image_**. "
+> An _image_ is defined as a two-dimensional function,F(x,y), where x and y are _spatial coordinates_, and the a_mplitude of F_ at any pair of coordinates (x,y) is called the intensity of that image at that point.
+When x,y, and amplitude values of F are finite, we call it a **_digital image_**.

 <center>
 <img src="{{site.baseurl}}/assets/images/image.jpg" alt="GQL">